zhuiyun/UtilLibrary/README.md

 ## Deployment Details
 Ensure that your project is configured to use the latest Android SDK and Gradle versions.
 Follow standard procedures for deploying Android libraries in your applications.

-## Code of Conduct
-We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read it to understand the standards of behavior we expect from our community.

-## Contribution Guidelines
-We welcome contributions!
-Please follow our [Contribution Guidelines](CONTRIBUTING.md) to get started.
-Ensure that your code adheres to the existing coding standards and includes appropriate tests.

 ---